emqx/emqx-docs/en_US/access-control/authn/mysql.md

 ```

 ::: tip
-The above example has created an implicit `UNIQUE` index.
+The above example has created an implicit `UNIQUE` index field (username) that is helpful for the queries.
-When there is a significant number of users in the system, please optimize and index the collection to be queried beforehand to shorten the query response time and reduce the load for EMQX.
+When there is a significant number of users in the system, please optimize and index the tables to be queried beforehand to shorten the query response time and reduce the load for EMQX.
 :::

 In this table, MQTT users are identified by `username`.

-For example, if we want to add a document for a superuser (`is_superuser`: `true`) with username `emqx_u`, password `public`, prefixed salt `slat_foo123`, and password hash `sha256`, the query statement should be:
+For example, if we want to add a document for a superuser (`is_superuser`: `true`) with username `emqx_u`, password `public`, suffixed salt `slat_foo123`, and password hash `sha256`, the query statement should be:

 ```bash
 mysql> INSERT INTO mqtt_user(username, password_hash, salt, is_superuser) VALUES ('emqx_u', SHA2(concat('public', 'slat_foo123'), 256), 'slat_foo123', 1);